 Finding the Impulse Nipple

-I ended up taking off the starter.
+I ended up taking off the pull starter housing.
 Once I had the starter off it took no time at all to find the impulse hose nipple. it was on the side of the chainsaw where the starter was, and I could see remnants of the old hose as well a hose clamp attached to it.
 You can vaguely see it in the picture below on the left.
 The challenge was how in the world was it originally routed?
 I followed the wiring for the on off switch on the handle and saw that the wires went through a small hole in the carb compartment.
 I poked the hose through there and miraculously, it popped out right where the impulse nipple was.

 Putting The Chainsaw Back Together

 I put the saw back together, in the reverse order that I had taken it apart.
-Put some fresh fuel in it and took it outside for a test run.
-It started right up and ran well, both at idele and at full speed.
+After that.
+I put some fresh fuel in it and took it outside for a test run.
+It started right up and ran well, both at idle and at full speed.
 There was one small hitch though.
 At full speed the automatic oiler spewed oil like a Texas gusher.
 I did a bit more research and found that this model had an adjustment screw at the bottom of the saw (see picture).
 Turning the screw clockwise decreases oil flow and counter-clockwise increases it.
 Of course it was backed out almost to its stop position.
 I adjusted it back down and ran the saw.
 The oil flow was normal now.

 Here are some affiliate links to tools and supplies that would help in a chainsaw restoration: